zaqifathis/BIMserver-doc/External-services.md

     }
 ```

 The inputs array describes the input types this service is able to handle.
 The outputs array describes which output formats it is able output.
 The registerUrl, authorizationUrl, tokenUrl and resourceUrl are used for OAuth (described later in this document).
+A list of input/output types can be found here https://github.com/opensourceBIM/BIMserver/wiki/New-remote-service-interface#schemas

 # 1. Register application